San896/San896/README.md

 <h3>Javascript | SQL | React | Redux | HTML | Bootstrap | CSS | Node.js | Express | Sequelize | PostgreSQL | SQLite | Scrum | GIT - GIT-flow |</h3>

-<h3>As a Full-Stack, I know how to perform myself in both, Front-End and Back-End, without an specific preference over any of them at the moment of working.
+<h3>As a Full-Stack, I know how to perform myself in DB, Front-End and Back-End, without an specific preference over any of them at the moment of working.
 I am very good at solving and facing problems and new tasks.
 I have knowledge in Git and teamwork with agile methodologies, SCRUM.
 I am always learning new technologies and mastering the ones I already know.</h3></h3>

 <h2>👨‍💻 My Proyects: </h2>

-- ⚡My proyect - AthenasClubApp
+- ⚡Proyect - AthenasClubApp
 [Athenas Club](https://proyecto-final-one-murex.vercel.app) --
 [Athenas Club Repo](https://github.com/MATarg81/proyecto-final)
    <h3> SPA, administrative App for a club with an e-commerce integrated</h3>